mbaumgarten76-gif/Altered-TCG-Card-Database-1/README.md

 # <img src="https://www.altered.gg/apple-touch-icon.png" width="32" alt="Altered.gg Logo"/> Altered TCG Card Database

 ## 🎯 Goal
-This project aims to provide a **community-driven repository** of all **Commons and Rares** (non-unique) cards from the **Altered TCG**,
-available in every supported language.
+This project aims to provide a **community-driven repository** of all **Commons and Rares** (non-unique) cards from the **Altered TCG** game, available in every supported language.

 The purpose is to reduce unnecessary load on the official Altered API servers.
-Since repeated API calls may trigger throttling or overload, we recommend using this local JSON database first
-before sending new HTTP requests to the official API.
+Since repeated API calls may trigger throttling or overload, we recommend using this local JSON database first before sending new HTTP requests to the official API.

 ---